 One beneficiary is The Miriam Hospital in Providence, which will receive $16,000 for a project to work with patients at the hospital’s Lifespan Lyme Disease Center coping with chronic Lyme disease.
 According to the Centers for Disease Control and Prevention, Rhode Island has the fifth highest incidence of Lyme disease nationally after Maine, Vermont, Pennsylvania, and New Hampshire.

 The project will aim to “generate pilot data that will inform a framework for future behavioral interventions” in tackling post-treatment symptoms in Lyme disease patients, according to lead research scientist Sara Vargas.

-Other grant recipients include Brown University, Rhode Island College, Rhode Island Hospital, and The University of Rhode Island.
-The funding was made possible through 20 endowments at the foundation.
+In addition, grant recipients include Brown University, Rhode Island College, Rhode Island Hospital, and The University of Rhode Island.
+The funding is made possible through 20 endowments at the foundation.